Naturhistoriska/NRM-DNA-lab/README.md

 and settings that needs to be in place for each person.
 Please go through the personal checklist ([`doc/checklist/README.md`](doc/checklist/README.md)) and send feedback on the progress to the other lab members.

+## Create a Project Repository on GitHub

+To ensure reproducibility, it is important to document all steps of the data management and analysis.
+A recommended procedure is to create a repository where all text is under version control.

+NRM have an organization on GitHub: [github.com/Naturhistoriska](https://github.com/Naturhistoriska), and that is an appropriate location to keep repositories.

+Procedure:

+1. Create a private repository on github for the project.
+Name it short but kind-of human readable, e.g., `johan-n-snakes`.
+2. Add the GitHub Team `NRM-DNA-lab` as collaborators on the repository.
+If practical, add also the PI (this requires that the PI has a github account, and that her or she is added to the Naturhistoriska github organization).

+For more details on git and GitHub, see [`doc/github/README.md`](doc/github/README.md).

 ## Securing Meta Data from User